Water Contamination Lawsuits – What Camp Lejeune Residents Should Know

 Water contamination at Marine Corps Base Camp Lejeune has been one of the most daunting events for residents.
 An estimated one million people were exposed to contaminated drinking water in the area from 1953 until 1987.
 The water was contaminated with deadly toxic chemicals such as chloroform, benzene, and vinyl chloride.
 Although the exposure was stealthy when it occurred, it had far-reaching implications.

 The scary part is that researchers are still trying to figure out the effects of water contamination on public health.
 Although the full effects of the exposure are yet to be known, it definitely entails grave health risks related to the chemicals involved.
-Here are some facts Camp Lejeune veterans, residents, and workers should be aware of even after decades of exposure.
+If you were involved in this, or are a past or present service member facing court-martial, a medical physical evaluation board, or something similar, click here to find information on how to get help.

 Understand the Potential Health Risks